metno/metroms/README.md

 # metroms
 Coupled ROMS-CICE through MCT

-Please consult the README-file in the apps-directory for compiling options
+Please consult the README file in the apps directory for compiling instructions.